Kimbell Royalty Partners, LP A - GuruFocus.com

 FORT WORTH, Texas, Nov.
 3, 2022

 FORT WORTH, Texas, Nov.
-3, 2022 /PRNewswire/ -- Kimbell Royalty Partners, LP (NYSE: KRP) ("Kimbell") today announced that it has commenced an underwritten public offering of 5,000,000 common units representing limited partner interests, subject to market and other conditions.
-In connection with the offering, Kimbell intends to grant the underwriters an option to purchase up to 750,000 additional common units at the public offering price less the underwriting discount and commissions.
+3, 2022 /PRNewswire/ -- Kimbell Royalty Partners, LP (NYSE: KRP) ("Kimbell") today announced the pricing of its public offering of 6,000,000 common units representing limited partner interests, at a public offering price of $17.75 per common unit.
+The total gross proceeds of the offering, before underwriters' discounts and estimated offering expenses, will be approximately $106.5 million.
+Kimbell has granted the underwriters an option to purchase up to 900,000 additional common units at the public offering price less the underwriting discount and commissions.
+The offering is expected to close on November 8, 2022, subject to customary closing conditions.

-Citigroup and Raymond James & Associates, Inc. are acting as lead book-running managers for the offering.
-When available, a copy of the preliminary prospectus for the offering may be obtained from:
+Citigroup and Raymond James are acting as lead book-running managers for the offering.
+Keybanc Capital Markets, RBC Capital Markets, and Truist Securities are also acting as bookrunners for the offering.
+PNC Capital Markets LLC, Stephens Inc., Stifel, and TD Securities are acting as co-managers for the offering.
+When available, a copy of the prospectus for the offering may be obtained from:

 Citigroup